-CityFibre are the UK’s largest open access, fibre only operator, with services live in cities, towns, and villages across the country.
+CityFibre state that they are the UK’s largest open access, fibre only operator, with services live in cities, towns, and villages across the country.
 They aim to serve 8 million homes across the UK by 2025.
 They already have a strong presence in Northamptonshire including serving most of Northampton and they are currently building their full fibre networks in Kettering and Wellingborough.

 You can view the government’s press release below:

 You can find out more on the CityFibre Project Gigabit webpage below:

 The procurement set out to find the best offer from a telecoms provider to work with the government agency Building Digital UK (BDUK) and local authority partners to bring gigabit capable broadband networks to serve those premises in need.
 Around 49,700 premises were deemed eligible and in scope of Lot 5 when the procurement was launched.
 These are the target premises with potential to benefit from intervention through public subsidy provided towards the cost of network build.
 These areas are where, at the time of the procurement launch, there were no viable commercial planned upgrades in the next few years.
 The public subsidy offered in support of the procurement was £69 million.